telosnetwork/telos-token-bridge/antelope/README.md

 - [EOSIO CDT](https://developers.eos.io/welcome/latest/getting-started-guide/local-development-environment/installing-eosiocdt)
 - A wallet setup for `cleos`

-If you are trying to install EOSIO on Ubuntu > 22.04 you may be missing libssl1.1, see [this workaround](https://askubuntu.com/questions/1403619/mongodb-install-fails-on-ubuntu-22-04-depends-on-libssl1-1-but-it-is-not-insta)
+<sub>* If you are trying to install EOSIO on Ubuntu > 22.04 you may be missing libssl1.1, see [this workaround](https://askubuntu.com/questions/1403619/mongodb-install-fails-on-ubuntu-22-04-depends-on-libssl1-1-but-it-is-not-insta)</sub>

 ### Build